The 9 Best Japanese Whiskies for Gifting

 Best Bourbon: Four Roses Super Premium

 I bet you’re asking, “Why is bourbon on this list?”
 Let me explain.
-The Kirin Brewery Company purchased Four Roses in 2002, and this is a unique Japan-only release.
+The Kirin Brewery Company purchased the Four Roses distillery in 2002, and this is a unique Japan-only release.
 With a fruit punch-like taste, buy it for its taste or exclusivity.

 yoichi-tokyo-japan-metropolis